wenceorg/comp4187/site/content/coursework2.md

 ## Introduction

-In this coursework, we're going to implement a parallel multigrid solver in three dimensions for the variable-coefficient Laplacian.
+In this coursework, we're going to implement a parallel multigrid solver initially in one dimension for the Euler-Bernoulli beam and finally in three dimensions for the variable-coefficient Laplacian.

 We are using [PETSc](https://www.mcs.anl.gov/petsc/), via [petsc4py](https://pypi.org/project/petsc4py/), to provide the